Former Andrew Yang Staffer, Evan Low, Introduces Universal Basic Income Assembly Bill In California

 Democrat Evan Low, former National Campaign Co-Chair of Andrew Yang‘s campaign and a member of the California State Assembly representing the 28th Assembly District, recently introduced Assembly Bill 2712- California Universal Basic Income (UBI) to continue the work of the former presidential candidate.

-Low revealed the proposal on Twitter along, with a link to his plan.
+Low revealed the proposal on Twitter, along with a link to his plan.
 Much like Yang’s proposal, the bill proposes to fund the UBI with a value-added tax (VAT) of 10 percent.
 The charge applies to all goods and services, with the exception of medicine, medicinal supplies and equipment, and educational materials such as textbooks and fees for food, groceries, education, and clothing.

 The CalUBI program applies to California residents over the 18 of age, although it excludes individuals under the Medi-Cal, CalFresh, County Medical Services, and CalWORKs programs, and as well as those on Unemployment Insurance.